 Add Beans for a Heartier Tray

 Black beans or pinto beans can be added during the last part of roasting to make the meal more filling.
-They absorb the seasoning from the pan and pair naturally with the chicken and corn, turning this sheet pan southwest chicken into a more satisfying dinner.
-If you’re using smaller diced pieces of chicken, you might also find helpful tips in our diced chicken recipe to ensure they stay tender during roasting.
+They pair naturally with the chicken and corn, especially if you are using smaller diced pieces of chicken.

 Make It Spicier